-How will I know if my patio has them?
+How will I know if my patio has black spots?

 Oh you’ll know!
-Black spots are incredibly resilient and can’t be removed with a simple spray clean.
-So if you’ve tried washing your stonework and the spots remain then there’s your answer.
+Black spots are incredibly resilient and can’t be removed with a pressure washer.
+So, if you’ve tried washing your stonework and the spots remain, then there’s your answer.